mjdemesi/mjdemesi/README.md

-# Hi there, I'm M.J Demesi! 👋
+# Hi there, I'm Mande J. Demesi! 👋

 I'm a Full-Stack Developer passionate about creating robust, efficient, and user-friendly applications.
 I specialize in JavaScript, TypeScript, Node.js, and React, with a focus on scalable solutions and automation.